The Forum on Stakeholder Confidence (FSC) was established by the NEA Radioactive Waste Management Committee (RWMC) in the year 2000.

 Seeking to make its lessons learnt more easily accessible, the FSC offers two-page flyers in various languages.
 In the case of Japanese, the FSC proposes bilingual English-Japanese versions of the flyers.
 In the case of English, the flyers can be downloaded in either European A4 format or US letter format.

-Towards waste management facilities that become a durable and attractive part of the fabric of local community – relevant design features
+Towards waste management facilities that become a durable and attractive part of the fabric of local community – relevant design features (2008)

 English A4, US letter, A4, Spanish A4, Japanese A4, Czech A4, Korean A4

 How can stakeholder involvement be improved?
+(2015)

-Last reviewed: 22 January 2016
+Last reviewed: 15 September 2016